 - A financed new car purchase always requires full coverage car insurance by the lender.

-- Going from a liability only car insurance policy to a full coverage policy can be very expensive.
+- Going from liability only car insurance policy to a full coverage policy can be costly.

 - Even upgrading a vehicle and keeping the same coverage could result in a rate increase.